arq-gabo/boilerplate-project-urlshortener/README.md

 - To add persistence, mongodb was used as the NoSql database and mongoose as the database manager

-- Ando used body-parser for get data input text type
+- And used body-parser for get data input text type

 ### Used